-Note: A more detailed version of the Montessori curriculum can be found in the North American Teachers Association (NAMTA) Complete Curriculum Guide 2011-2012 A copy of this guide can be found in your school parent resource library.
+A more detailed version of the Montessori curriculum can be found in the North American Teachers Association (NAMTA) Complete Curriculum Guide 2011-2012 A copy of this guide can be found in your school parent resource library.

-Director/Educator Information: Mrs. Charlene Kam
+Director/Educator Information: Mrs. Charlene Kam (she/her)

-Mrs. Charlene Y. Kam, lives in Auburn, Alabama with her husband Dr. Frederick A Kam Jr., their 3 children, Brendan, Allison and Charlton.
+Mrs. Charlene Y. Kam, lives in Auburn, Alabama with her husband Dr. Frederick A Kam Jr., and 3 children, Brendan, Allison and Charlton.
 Mrs. Kam graduated from the University of Miami in 1993 with a Bachelor of Arts in Chemistry, and a minor in Biology and Secondary Education.
 She returned to the University of Miami graduating in 1996 with a Masters in Business Administration with specializations in Management Information Systems and International business.
+RYT 200 certified yoga instructor March 2020.

 Mrs. Kam has received certification from the London Montessori Center, stating that she has attended the Montessori practical workshop for children 2 1⁄2 to 6 years of age.
 In October of 1997, she founded The Children's House which operated from 8:00 am to 6:00 pm.
 She served as a mentor to trainees during the Child Care Resource Center's (CCRC) entry level training for new center staff, Introduction to Child Care.
 She was president of the Lee County Family Child Care Providers during 1998-2001.
 In January 1999 she became a member of the National Center for Montessori Education for teacher training.
-Mrs. Kam has received Elementary Montessori Certification with MACTE accredited training program, Montessori Live.
+Mrs. Kam has received Elementary Montessori Certification with MACTE accredited training program, Montessori Live in 2018 and Master of Arts in Education 2022.